Description of the project

 Profile of Businesses

-- 2 additional businesses in some Official Language Minority Communities (within Manitoba, Ontario, Quebec and New Brunswick)
+- Including businesses in some Official Language Minority Communities (within Manitoba, Ontario, Quebec and New Brunswick)

 A Support Agent to assist the Businesses

 In each province, the project will partner with local organizations that are part of the Community Futures Network of Canada who will name a Support Agent responsible to:

 - Recruit the businesses

 - ALL project research and administrative tools will be in a DIGITAL format and ONLINE for easy and flexible access and use by the businesses

 - Participating businesses will have free-of-charge access to their own secure section to view their Interactive Business Profile and other tools

 - Businesses of any size, with any number of employees, can participate.
 (However, the project generally aims to recruit companies of 20 employees or more.)

 - A seasonal business is eligible to participate providing that: